The Advanced Guide To Consistently Converting More Profitable Motivated House Sellers With PPC Marketing

 How Much Of This Guide Should You Read?:

 This guide was meant to be read cover to cover.
-I know it’s tempting, but don’t go straight to the keyword list and think you’re going to just download a list and upload it to your PPC account.
+I know it’s tempting, but don’t go straight to the keyword list and think you’re going just to download a list and upload it to your PPC account.
 Great PPC performance doesn’t work that way.
-We’ll start off with the method for our analysis, dive into how keyword “match types” work, the scientific way to calculate the ROI of a particular keyword, then the keywords themselves based off Dan’s analysis.
+We’ll start with the method for our analysis, dive into how the keyword “match types” work, the scientific way to calculate the ROI of a particular keyword, then the keywords themselves based on Dan’s analysis.

-Real estate investors have one of the toughest (and weirdest) AdWords markets in the world.
-I mean it: I came into investing after running AdWords campaigns in a dozen different industries.
-I worked with plumbers and coaches, plastic surgeons and ambulance companies.
+Real estate investors have one of the world’s toughest (and weirdest) Google Ads markets.
+I mean it: I came into investing after running Google Ads campaigns in a dozen different industries.
+I worked with plumbers and coaches, plastic surgeons, and ambulance companies.

-Not a single one of them had the level of competition I found when I started digging into online marketing for real estate investors.
+Not one of them had the level of competition I found when I started digging into online marketing for real estate investors.

 So why is online marketing for REI so nuts?
-Well, there’s a few reasons:
+Well, there are a few reasons:

 High potential reward with real estate.